Whether you choose them for style, function, or an unmatched pedigree, bowie knives are a smart and classic choice.

 Size and Length

-Never shorter than 5”, Bowie knives have a variety of sizes and lengths to accommodate its intended purpose.
+Never shorter than 5”, Bowie knives have a variety of sizes and lengths to accommodate their intended purpose.

-When you need a blade for clearing brush, chopping wood, and as a self-defense weapon in the field, the longer and thicker blades (anything over 10” long) are ideal.
+When you need a blade for clearing brush, chopping wood, or as a self-defense knife in the field, the longer and thicker blades (anything over 10” long) are ideal.

 The tang on a Bowie knife is almost always full.

-This is because the large size and weight of the blade necessitates a full tang to prevent it breaking during use.
+This is because the large size and weight of the blade necessitate a full tang to prevent it from breaking during use.